Hunting whales is a matter of life or death for the residents of St. Lawrence.

-Experience the inception and demise of the 2016 occupation of Malheur National Wildlife Refuge.
+Experience the on ground account of the 2016 occupation of Malheur National Wildlife Refuge.

 The No Man’s Land premiere will mark Byars directorial debut at the 2017 Tribeca Film Festival.
-Byars is also currently working with Reel Thing’s Suzan Beraza as a producer and director of photography on her upcoming film Massacre River He joined Reel Thing Productions in 2009, working as an editor, cameraman, and sound technician on Uranium Drive-In.… Show more Byars additional work includes directing two short films, Self Storage, a narrative short about existential dread and redemption, and Recapture, a short documentary chronicling the attempt of right-wing activists to reclaim the federally-managed Recapture Canyon in southern Utah.
+Byars is also currently working with Reel Thing’s Suzan Beraza as a producer and director of photography on her upcoming film Massacre River.
+He joined Reel Thing Productions in 2009, working as an editor, cameraman, and sound technician on Uranium Drive-In.… Show more Byars additional work includes directing two short films, Self Storage, a narrative short about existential dread and redemption, and Recapture, a short documentary chronicling the attempt of right-wing activists to reclaim the federally-managed Recapture Canyon in southern Utah.
 Show less

+With unfettered access, No Man’s Land gives a detailed, on-the-ground account of the 2016 standoff between protesters occupying Oregon’s Malheur National Wildlife Refuge and federal authorities.
+After the leaders of this occupation put out a call to arms via social media, the Malheur occupiers quickly bolstered their numbers with a stew of militia, protesters, and onlookers.
 What began as a protest to condemn the sentencing of two ranchers quickly morphed into a catchall for those eager to register their militant antipathy toward the federal government.
 During the 41-day siege, the filmmakers were granted remarkable access to the inner workings of the insurrection as the occupiers went about the daily business of engaging in an armed occupation.